 and mitigate their exposure to cost.
 Some Loss Adjusters have achieved the gold standard of Chartered status.
 Others have lesser qualifications, or none at all.
 In all cases they are under the umbrella of Insurers regulatory protection and are appointed to protect Insurers rights.

 Frequently Insurance claims are rejected by the Loss Adjusters interpretation of non-disclosure of material facts presented by the Policyholder at the commencement or renewal of the Insurance contract.
 Sometimes this is for a breach of a relevant condition or warranty in the small print.

 The Insurance company's appointed Loss Adjuster is trained to look for these and his fees for this are paid for by the Insurance Company.

-The Insured can appoint a Loss Assessor who provides a professional service at a small cost to the Policyholder to protect that party's interests.
+The Insured can appoint a Loss Assessor such as Oakleafe Claims who provide a professional service (the same that insurers rely on) but on your side.
+This is usually at a small cost to the Policyholder to protect that party's interests.

 It has been reported in the Financial Mail that the Insured's Adjuster/Assessor might obtain up to 30% more then if the claim is handled personally.

 We, as Loss Assessors, represent you.
 Your Insurance Company will employ their own Loss Adjuster to protect their interests.
 They are their agent, not yours, and this affiliation means a focus on reducing cost which is often incompatible with your own requirements.

 Having us on board ensures you receive everything you are entitled to.
 Most importantly it gives you back control.
 We work will all major insurers on a daily basis.